I used to be obsessed with optimizing.

 Last year, I spent a week in Ecuador with fellow financial freedom bloggers Mr. Money Mustache (MMM), Jim Collins (JL Collins NH) and about two dozen awesome readers.
 We had a blast.
 This is the stuff that turns “community” from a trite buzzword into an authentic experience.

-I’ll be chilling with the same awesome duo — MMM and JL Collins — along with organizer Cheryl Reed, and we’re looking for a couple dozen friends to join us.
+I’ll be chilling with the same awesome duo — MMM and JL Collins — and we’re looking for a couple dozen friends to join us.
 We’ll be at a gorgeous spot in Los Bancos, Ecuador this November 12 – 19.

 If you’d like to sit in a tepid hot tub, eat your body weight in chocolate, and occasionally chat about money, sign up here.